Alcove random walks, k-Schur functions and the minimal boundary of the k-bounded partition poset: Introduction

 In this paper, we shall use another approach to avoid sophisticated geometric notions and make our construction as effective as possible.
 Our starting point is the combinatorics of $k$-Schur functions.
-We prove they permit to get an explicit parametrization of the morphisms $\varphi$ nonnegative on the $k$-Schur functions, or equivalently of all the minimal $t$-harmonic functions with $t\geq0$ on $\mathcal{B}_{k}$.
+We prove that they permit to get an explicit parametrization of the morphisms $\varphi$ nonnegative on the $k$-Schur functions, or equivalently of all the minimal $t$-harmonic functions with $t\geq0$ on $\mathcal{B}_{k}$.
 Both notions are related by the simple equality $t=\varphi(s_{(1)})$.
 Each such morphism is in fact completely determined by its values $\vec{r}=(r_{1},\ldots,r_{k})\in\mathbb{R}_{\geq 0}^{k}$ on the Schur functions indexed by the rectangle partitions $R_{a}=(k-a+1)^{a}.$ We get a bi-continuous (homeomorphism) parametrization which is moreover effective in the sense one can compute from $\vec{r}$ the values of $\varphi$ on any $k$-Schur function from the Perron Frobenius vector of a matrix $\Phi$ encoding the multiplication by $s_{(1)}$ in $\Lambda_{(k)} $.
-Also, the primitive element theorem permits to prove that for any fixed $t\geq0$ each $\varphi(s_{\lambda}^{(k)})$ is a rational functions on $\mathbb{R}_{\geq0}^{k}$.
-It becomes then quite easy to rederive Rietsch's parametrization.\ So, the only place where geometry is needed in this paper is in Lam's proof of the nonnegativity of the $k$-Schur coefficients.
+Also, applying the primitive element theorem in the field of fractions of $\Lambda_{(k)}$ permits to prove that for any fixed $t\geq0$, each $\varphi(s_{\lambda}^{(k)})$ is a rational function on $\mathbb{R}_{\geq0}^{k}$.\ So, the only place where geometry is needed in this paper is in Lam's proof of the nonnegativity of the $k$-Schur coefficients.
 As far as we are aware a complete combinatorial $k$-Littlewood-Richardson rule is not yet available (see nevertheless \cite{MS}).

-Random walks on reduced alcoves paths have been considered by Lam in \cite{Lam2}.\ They are random walks on a particular tesselation of $\mathbb{R}^{k}$ by alcoves supported by hyperplanes, where each hyperplane can be crossed only once.\ The random walks considered in this paper are central and thus differ from those of \cite{Lam2}.
-Two trajectories with the same ends will have the same probability.
+Random walks on reduced alcoves paths have been considered by Lam in \cite{Lam2}.\ They are random walks on a particular tessellation of $\mathbb{R}^{k}$ by alcoves supported by hyperplanes, where each hyperplane can be crossed only once.\ The random walks considered in this paper are central and thus differ from those of \cite{Lam2}.
+Two trajectories with the same ends will have the same probability (see \S\ref{SubSec_Compar} for a comparison between the two models).
 We characterize all the possible laws of these alcove random walks and also get a simple algebraic expression of their drift as a rational function on $\mathbb{R}_{\geq0}^{k}$.
 Our results are more precisely summarized in the following Theorem.

 \begin{theorem} \

 \begin{enumerate} \item To each $\vec{r}\in\mathbb{R}_{\geq0}^{k}$ corresponds a unique morphism $\varphi:\Lambda_{(k)}\rightarrow\mathbb{R}$ nonnegative on the $k$-Schur functions and such that $\varphi(s_{R_{a}})=r_{a}$ for any $a=1,\ldots,k.$